 The popularity of gin could perhaps be attributed to its accessibility.
 With countless flavour profiles to suit every taste (from traditional juniper to candyfloss!) and a relatively low price point, gin is an approachable spirit that lends itself well to all preferences.

 This accessibility also extends to distilleries.
-Instead of complex distilling processes or long aging timescales, gin can often be produced quite quickly.
+Instead of complex distilling processes or long ageing timescales, gin can often be produced quite quickly.
 That means it’s easier to experiment with, as well as being cheaper to produce.
-The results are interesting gin brands at a fairly low price.
+The results are interesting gin brands at a fairly low price – which is why gin is so ‘on-trend’.

 However, there are some exceptions to these gin brands.
 Across the world, there are bottles of rare gin that are commanding prices that highlight their exclusivity and quality.
 These gins of the world are amongst the most expensive, making them a rare and unique find for gin lovers.